Semileptonic neutral current decays of $\Xi_b$ with dileptons or dineutrinos in the final state: Formalism

 The corresponding asymmetry for the hadronic scattering angle reads

 which is the only angular observable that can be extracted from the angular distribution without requiring information on either the lepton helicity angle or the azimuthal angle between the decay planes~\cite{Boer:2019zmp}.
-Finally, a combined forward¨Cbackward asymmetry is obtained by integrating over both angular variables,
+Finally, a combined forward-backward asymmetry is obtained by integrating over both angular variables,

 The $q^2$-integrated values of these observables, denoted by $\langle O\rangle$ for a generic quantity $O(q^2)$, are obtained by integrating the numerators and denominators separately over $q^2$.
 For $\langle\mathcal{R}_{\mu(\tau)}\rangle$, we adopt the same lower integration limit $4m_{\mu(\tau)}^2$ in both the numerator and denominator in order to remove phase-space effects in the ratio, since below this threshold only the electron mode is kinematically allowed.